Meet the leadership team for the Banta Center for Ethical and Purposeful Leadership.

 Dr. Carlo Carrascoso received both his Ph.D. in Business Administration and MBA from the University of Virginia Darden School of Business.
 He teaches courses on business ethics, stakeholder theory, corporate social responsibility, and ethical/legal environments of business.
 He serves as the Director of the Banta Center for Ethical and Purposeful Leadership, the University of Redlands’ forum for conversation, inquiry, and debate on ethical and purposeful leadership as the foundation for excellence in individual and organizational decision-making.

-Prior to his work at the University of Redlands School of Business, Carrascoso was a Research Analyst for a European investment bank, where he covered the property and retail sectors.
+Prior to his work at the University of Redlands School of Business & Society, Carrascoso was a Research Analyst for a European investment bank, where he covered the property and retail sectors.
 During his graduate studies, he worked with top business ethicists in the field and did his dissertation on the context, drivers, and consequences of small firm internationalization.
 He has written manuscripts with various co-authors on working professional student success and decision-making to be submitted for review at various academic journals.

 Associate Professor and Associate Director, Banta Center for Ethical and Purposeful Leadership

 Neena Gopalan holds an M.S. and Ph.D. in Industrial/Organizational Psychology from Kansas State University.
 She also holds an MBA from the University of Madras, India, and an M.A. from the University of Hull, United Kingdom.
 She has industry work experience before joining academia.